Full-Time Tuition & Fee Schedule: 2025-26 Academic Year

 $78,330

 1. Direct Expenses and Indirect Expenses are two vital parts of the "Cost of Attendance" or budget.
 All financial aid packages are developed using a cost of attendance.
 Direct expenses are charges that a student will incur on their billing statement from the Bursar's Office.
-Indiret Expenses re other costs that a student will incur on their own while attending Fairfield University.
+Indiret Expenses are other costs that a student will incur on their own while attending Fairfield University.
 The amounts factored into the Indirect Expenses are only averages of what a student may spend.

 2. Tuition is based on a student's anticipated full-time enrollment.
-If a student fails to enroll full time, their financial aid
+If a student fails to enroll full time, their financial aid may be forfeited.
+Please contact the Office of Financial Aid at finaid@fairfield.edu or 203-254-4125 for further assistance.

 3. Housing cost based on cost of on-campus housing and food charges are based on a 3 meal a day plan.
 Changes may vary depending on the type of housing the student is assigned.